Thursday, November 7, 2019

 Thinking of competing in the Busselton Ironman?

 Are you up to the challenge?
 This course covers a 3.8km swim, 180km bike, and a 42.2km run.

 Register now at ironman.com.
 Your fee covers all the gear including bib, bike number and ID wrist band, plus course information and finisher products.
-From Thursday, 28 November, get along to the pre-race events such as bike racking (compulsory) and practice swims.
-Look over the schedule here.
+There are always pre-race events such as bike racking (compulsory) and practice swims.

 Doubting your abilities?
 If you think this is a physical battle best left for those in their twenties, think again.
 The average age around the world is 41.
 And one in four participants are women, with this number growing each year.

 Busselton is perfect this time of year.
 The weather is warm with big, blue skies, a hint of summer is in the air, and you have all the facilities available to make this a fantastic getaway.